Organisational Change Management

 How and Why

-In addition, the politics in the organization has a propensity to influence the negative behaviour of the employees.
+In addition, the politics in the organisation has a propensity to influence the negative behaviour of the employees.
 On the other hand, resistance and politics can be employed in a positive manner in order to facilitate change in the company.
-However, the change agents cannot bring every member in the organization to support change, but the change agents have to be involved in the politics in order to successfully implement change.
+However, the change agents cannot bring every member in the organisation to support change, but the change agents have to be involved in the politics in order to successfully implement change.

 A recent example of change management can be of the California University, which implemented a huge change in their IT systems which largely affected employees, satellite campuses, students and staff members.
 In order to ensure a smooth implementation of change, the IT department generated an automatic management system so that one person could upgrade the automatic change in their systems.
-For the smooth implementation, the school redefined the role of IT employees and explained who can utilize the system in their designated areas.
+For the smooth implementation, the school redefined the role of IT employees and explained who could utilise the system in their designated areas.
 This reflects that all employees in the University were on the same page.

 Organisational Change and Development

-It is highlighted by Deichmann and Stam (2015), organizational change is concerned with modifying and reviewing structures of the management and overall process of the business.
+It is highlighted by Deichmann and Stam (2015), organisational change is concerned with modifying and reviewing structures of the management and overall process of the business.
 It is also explained as the process in which a company undergoes changes with respect to its strategies, structure, technologies, the culture of the organisation and operational methods which affect change in the company (Jones, 2010).

-However, the changes in the organization can be a continuous process but can occur for distinct time periods.
+However, the changes in the organisation can be a continuous process but can occur for distinct time periods.
 It is generally comprised of twofold, which is usually observed from either unplanned or planned change.
-The unplanned change is rooted in the complexities in the business environment, which are discussed previously in patch 1, where planned change is explained as the measured actions of management in order to move the organization from its current state to the desired state.
+The unplanned change is rooted in the complexities in the business environment, which are discussed previously in patch 1, where planned change is explained as the measured actions of management in order to move the organisation from its current state to the desired state.